OUTSOURCE - Managing outsourced orders

 Receiving Partial Quantity

-You can receive partial quantities against an OPO.
-A log of all quantity received will display on screen:
+Partial quantities can be receipted against an Outsource PO.
+A log of all quantity received will display in the OPO modal:

 The Outsource Board will also show the order as ‘Partially Received’ and show the received qty: